Kathryn Hahn: 2018–present: Focus on television

 In 2018, Hahn starred in the drama film Private Life, directed by Tamara Jenkins.
 She received critical acclaim for her performance.
-She also began appearing in television commercials for Chrysler.
+She began appearing in television commercials for Chrysler.
 The same year, Hahn had voice roles in two animated films from Sony Pictures Animation.
 First, Hahn provided the voice of character Ericka Van Helsing in the comedy Hotel Transylvania 3: Summer Vacation.
-Second, Hahn had a voice role in the film Spider-Man: Into the Spider-Verse, as a female version of Doctor Octopus, named Olivia Octavius.
+Second, Hahn had a voice role in the film Spider-Man: Into the Spider-Verse, as Dr. Olivia "Liv" Octavius / Doctor Octopus.
 In 2019, Hahn starred in and produced the HBO comedy miniseries Mrs. Fletcher.
 Hahn's performance as protagonist Eve Fletcher received critical praise.

-In 2020, Hahn starred in the HBO drama miniseries I Know This Much Is True, based on the novel of the same name by Wally Lamb opposite Mark Ruffalo.
+In 2020, Hahn starred in the HBO drama miniseries I Know This Much Is True, based on the novel of the same name by Wally Lamb.
 That same year, Hahn began voicing Paige Hunter in the Apple TV+ animated musical comedy series Central Park.
 Apple Inc. had given a two-season order to Central Park, with each season set to consist of thirteen episodes.

-In 2021, Hahn joined the Marvel Cinematic Universe by starring in the Disney+ limited series WandaVision as Agnes, a mysterious "nosy neighbor", later revealed to be Agatha Harkness.
-Her next miniseries The Shrink Next Door premiered on Apple TV+ on November 12, 2021.
-She played Jo Polniaczek in The Facts of Life segment of the third edition of Live in Front of a Studio Audience on December 7, 2021.
-She is set to star in the sequel to the 2019 mystery film Knives Out and the WandaVision spinoff focused on Harkness, Agatha: House of Harkness.
-When the series was first reported a month earlier, it was also stated Hahn signed an overall deal with Marvel Studios.
-In July 2022, the project was retitled Agatha: Coven of Chaos.
-In June 2022, it was announced that she would star in the upcoming Hulu limited series Tiny Beautiful Things based on the bestselling novel.
-During the Summer of 2022, Hahn was featured in a series of "Back to School" commercials for Amazon.